EdddieN/machinon/documentation/remachinon_access_install_guide.md

 sudo apt-get -y install autossh
 ```

+*This SSH connection method will be changed in short for a python scripted SSH connection method.
+However, in the meantime, the agent will continue using `autossh`*

 ### Download the current agent_machinon app from GitHub

 As the repository is private, you'll be asked for your GitHub user and password, that's okay.